How to Create a Powerful Brand Mascot Strategy

 Making mascots memorable for audiences

 Mascots—the best ones, at least—aren’t memorable because they’re a collection of outlandish creative ideas (although that can help, depending on the brand).
-Instead, they’re memorable because they accurately reflect and embody the intersection of a brand’s strategy, its audience’s challenge(s) and the unique solution the brand provides.
+Instead, they’re memorable because they accurately reflect and embody the intersection of a brand’s identity, its audience’s challenge(s) and the unique solution the brand provides.

 That foundation helps establish and reinforce the emotional connection and relationship developed with the brand.
 It enables the audience’s heuristic processes—or mental decision-making shortcuts—that see them repeatedly choose brands based on those relationships.